What does the Police Now Assessment Centre involve?

 Tips for completing the strengths-based interview:

-✓ Take time before attending the assessment centre to research the Police Now National Graduate Leadership Programme, our values and our mission.
+✓ Take time before attending the assessment centre to research Police Now’s national graduate programmes and our mission.

-✓ We suggest you also consider your motivations for wanting to be part of our programme and why you think you would make a good Neighbourhood Police Officer – the more you research, the more you’ll be able to convey your knowledge and passion for Police Now.
+✓ We suggest you also consider your motivations for wanting to be part of our programme and why you think you would make a good neighbourhood police officer or detective – the more you research, the more you’ll be able to convey your knowledge and passion for Police Now.

-✓ We are looking for people that are enthusiastic and genuinely interested and in-line with Police Now’s mission and values.
+✓ We are looking for people that are enthusiastic and genuinely interested and in-line with Police Now’s mission.

-✓ You are able to offer examples when responding to questions, especially when those examples convey your strength and interest in the area.
-Examples can be from either your professional or personal life and if using them please try to be specific and include a good level of detail.
+✓ You can offer examples when responding to questions, especially when those examples convey your strength and interest in the area.
+Examples can be from either your professional or personal life and if using them please be specific and include a good level of detail.

 ✓ Relax, listen carefully to the questions, and answer each question as naturally as you can – try not to overthink your answers as often your initial thoughts are your strongest!